brightbytes/sql-cms/README.md

   - **UnloadRunner**: **Not yet implemented** -  Will be a Redshift-specific version of CopyToRunner

 - **TransformDependency**: An association of one Transform with another where the Prerequisite Transform must be run before the Postrequisite Transform.
-Every Workflow has a TransformDependency-based DAG that is resolved at runtime into a list of groups of Transforms, where each Transform in a group may be run in parallel
+Every Workflow has a TransformDependency-based DAG that is resolved at Run-time into a list of groups of Transforms, where each Transform in a given group may be run in parallel with all other Transforms in that group.

 - **TransformValidation**: An association of a Transform to a parameterized Validation that specifies the parameters required for the Validation.
-When a TransformValidation fails, that Transform is considered to have failed, and execution halts in failure after that Transform's group completes.
+When a TransformValidation fails, the system fails its associated Transform, and execution halts in failure after that Transform's group completes execution.

-- **Validation**: A named, reusable, manditorily-parametrized SQL query that validates the result of a Transform, e.g. to verify that all rows in a table have a value for a given column, are unique, reference values in another table, etc.  Similar in intent to Rails Validations.
-Upon failure, returns the IDs of all invlalid rows.
+- **Validation**: A named, reusable, manditorily-parametrized SQL query that validates the result of a Transform via an intermediating TransformValidation's params, e.g. to verify that all rows in a table have a value for a given column, are unique, reference values in another table, etc.  Similar in intent to Rails Validations.
+Upon failure, returns the IDs of all invalid rows.

 - **DataQualityReport**: A named, optionally-parametrized SELECT SQL statement that is run after all Transforms have completed.
-The system will store the tabular data returned by the SQL as well as include that data in the Notification email that is sent after a successful Run.
+The system will store the tabular data returned by the SQL and also include that data in the Notification email that is sent after a successful Run.

-- **Run**: A record of the postgres-schema_name, current status, and execution_plan of a given Run of a Workflow.
-When a User creates a Run for a Workflow, the system serializes the Workflow and *all* its dependent objects into the execution_plan field, and execution of the Run proceeds against that field.
+- **Run**: A record of the postgres-schema_name (useful for debugging/examining data), current status, and execution_plan of a given Run of a Workflow.
+When a User creates a Run for a Workflow, the system serializes the Workflow and **all** its dependent objects into the Run#execution_plan field, and execution of the Run proceeds against that field.
 This allows a Workflow to be changed at any time without affecting any current Runs.

-- **RunStepLog**: A per-Run record of the execution of a single Transform or DataQualityReport that in success cases stores the result of running the SQL and in failure cases either stores TransformValidation failures or - in the case of an Exception being raised - the error message
+- **RunStepLog**: A per-Run record of the execution of a single Transform or DataQualityReport that in success cases stores the result of running the SQL, in failure cases stores TransformValidation failures, or - when the Step raises an Exception - the error details.

+## Run Management

+This application uses Sidekiq via Active::Job for parallelization of Runs, Transform groups, and DataQualityReports.
+Details may be found in `app/jobs/`.

 ## Environment Setup for local development